tiayyba/CYT180_Lab5/Hadoop_HBase.md

 2. Select **Actions → Delete**
 3. Confirm the deletion

+Please note that **Solr and Sqoop 2:** are used internally by **Hue**.
+When you attempt to delete them, Cloudera Manager will display a **"Configure Service Dependency"** button instead of proceeding.
+Click it — this loads the Hue configuration page where the dependency is listed.
+Set the value to **None** and save.
+Once saved, return and delete the service as normal.

-> Removing these services frees up significant memory and CPU, making the remaining services — including HBase — run noticeably faster.
+Removing these services frees up significant memory and CPU, making the remaining services — including HBase — run noticeably faster.

 ---